patcito/angularjs_todo_demo/app/components/bootstrap/README.md

 [Twitter Bootstrap](http://twitter.github.com/bootstrap) [![Build Status](https://secure.travis-ci.org/twitter/bootstrap.png)](http://travis-ci.org/twitter/bootstrap)
 =================

+This version of Bootstrap is maintained to be only the built version of bootstrap to be used with bower.
+If you are looking for the full source of bootstrap go to [bootstrap](https://github.com/twitter/bootstrap)

 Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development, created and maintained by [Mark Otto](http://twitter.com/mdo) and [Jacob Thornton](http://twitter.com/fat) at Twitter.

 To get started, checkout http://getbootstrap.com!